 These are recommendations of books and articles that I have read recently.
-The links to further information sometimes provide sources where they may be purchased.
+The links to further information often provide sources where they may be purchased.
 For the record, I have no connection with any of the suppliers and do not benefit from book purchases.

 Richard Powers’ recent novel reveals the passion for trees and the forest in the lives of a number of lives over time.
 Two major newspapers listed it among the best books of 2018

 This book made a friend comment, “Now that’s REAL theology”.
 The author examines her personal faith in the light of new understandings.

 A new framework for ethical deliberations in Christianity, science and liberation.
 Particularly valuable is are the chapters on Ruether, Boff, O’Murchu and Berry and their contributions.

 Mary Evelyn Tucker and Brian Swimme have written a remarkable story that fills the reader with awe as it answers the eternal questions.

 This article by Mike Bell presents a thorough description and call to action for the Anthropocene.

 In reflecting upon the faith and fate of the Earth, Stephen Scharper reminds us that humans are part of the environment and encourages us to change our relationship to the planet.